-The O.Berk Company Family Business Forum was established by the Rothman Institute of Entrepreneurship in 1992 to support family businesses.
+The Family Business Forum was established by the Rothman Institute of Innovation and Entrepreneurship in 1992 to support family businesses.
 The Forum is designed to provide family businesses in the metropolitan area with a unique opportunity to learn from leading experts about proven strategies for successfully owning and operating a family business through outcome oriented educational programs and seminars.

 The Forum also provides members with the opportunity to exchange ideas and share experiences.
 Programs are designed to foster interaction and participation by addressing issues of specific concern.
 The members-only environment fosters long-term relationships based on mutual trust and understanding and an ongoing dialogue about family and business issues.

 Estate Planning: How a Trump Presidency Will Affect Family Businesses?